pmary/data-structure-in-javascript/README.md

 At the end, you will be able to chose the right data structure for the problems you have to solve.

-# 1.2 Getting Started
-As developers, we are living in a world in rapid evolution.
-This is especially true in the JavaScript ecosystem and its constant growing number of tools, framworks and platforms.
-Nonetheless, the basic principles of computer science are still the foundation on which we stand when we use computers to solve problems.

-You may have spend a l...

 # 1.3 Defining computer science
 Computer science is a discipline that spans theory and practice.
 In short, it's the study of problems, problem-solving, and the solutions that come out of the problem-solving process.
 The solution is called an **algorithm**.
 An algorithm is a step-by-step set of operations for solving a clearly defined problem.